 The Hygiene Assistance for Families of Infants and Toddlers Act would address diaper need in the United States by creating a demonstration program for distributing diapers to eligible families.
 States will have flexibility in developing and implementing their program.
 These demonstrations will reveal the best ways to help eligible families access diapers for their young children.

 Health Insurance for Former Foster Youth Act of 2015

 The Consortium has signed a letter in support of the Health Insurance for Former Foster Youth Act of 2015.
-The legislation closes a loophole and guarantees that foster youth will still receive health insurance through Medicaid until they turn 26 years old regardless of their state of residence.
+The legislation proposed closing a loophole to guarantee that foster youth will still receive health insurance through Medicaid until they turn 26 years old, regardless of their state of residence.
 More than 145 organizations from all over the country representing diverse coalitions and issues have signed on in support of the bill.

 Care Coordination Available